bbmokhtari/django-translations/docs/reference/forms.rst

    :rtype: type(~django.forms.ModelForm(~translations.models.Translation))
    :raise ValueError: If the :term:`default language` code is not supported.

-   To get a :class:`~translations.models.Translation` form based on a :class:`~translations.models.Translatable` model and the :term:`translation language`\ s:
+   To get the :class:`~translations.models.Translation` form based on a :class:`~translations.models.Translatable` model and the :term:`translation language`\ s: